Ecwid/ecwid-api-docs/includes/_orders.md

 ## Get order details

+Get all available information about an order referring to its ID.
+The order details include: customer email, payment/shipping method, items purchased and more.

-### Q: How can I request details of several orders at once?
+#### Q: How can I request details of several orders at once?

 When you know the exact order numbers for orders you need, you can get those order details in one request (batch request).
 To do that, use the [Search orders](#search-orders) method: provide the order numbers you have in the `orderNumber` parameter separating them with a comma.